hopsoft/han/readme.md

 ### A specification for communicating hypermedia API navigation concerns

-HAN treats your API as a state machine.
+HAN considers APIs to be state machines.
 Think of each rendered resource as a state that can transition to another state.
 Consider the following example.
 *While somewhat contrived, it illustrates the concept well.*